Isthmus Picks Playlist: Nov. 16-22, 2017

 Fire Heads (album release), Saturday, Nov.
 18, Crystal Corner, 9 pm: In January, the beloved Madison garage rock band formerly known as Fire Retarded officially changed their name to Fire Heads, because they are kind and decent people, in addition to being truly exceptional shredders.
 Come out and celebrate the release of their second full-length album, a 12-track, self-titled LP that’s been two years in the making.
 It features the same dudes and the same ’tudes, but a slightly denser, darker vibe than their 2014 debut, Scroggz Manor.
 With Vanishing Kids, Calliope, Dharma Dogs.

-Yaeji, Thursday, Nov.
+CANCELED: Yaeji, Thursday, Nov.
 18, UW Memorial Union-Der Rathskeller, 9 pm: This New York City-based singer, rapper, producer and DJ released her debut EP last spring to widespread critical acclaim.
 With crisp, driving beats, throbbing bass and breathy talk-singing vocals that seamlessly blend Korean and English, Yaeji is equal parts rap and techno.
 Her follow-up EP dropped Nov.
 3, a continuation of her quest to create unconventional house music.

 Dirty Heads, Saturday, Nov.
 18, Orpheum Theater, 7 pm: Though Sublime singer Bradley Nowell died in 1996, his spirit lives on through bands like Dirty Heads.
 With a breezy ska-fusion sound honed over six albums (the most recent being this year’s Swim Team), Dirty Heads are helping preserve Nowell’s distinctly Southern Californian legacy.
 With The Unlikely Candidates, Tyrone’s Jacket.